-Banwarth is relatively new to the coaching profession after finishing her professional career with the U.S. National Team at the Olympic Games in Rio de Janeiro in 2016.
+Banwarth finished her professional career with the U.S. National Team at the Olympic Games in Rio de Janeiro in 2016.
 A U.S. National Team libero since 2011, Banwarth spent two years as a volunteer assistant coach for the Pepperdine men’s volleyball team prior to joining the Huskers.

 After walking on at Nebraska in 2007, Banwarth became the starting libero midway through her freshman season and remained in that role through 2010, receiving All-Big 12 honorable mention as a junior and senior.
 She led the Huskers to the NCAA semifinals in 2008 and to three Big 12 titles.
 She was Nebraska’s all-time career leader in digs with 1,706 until 2016.
 Banwarth was also a two-time academic All-Big 12 selection and a three-time Big 12 Defensive Player of the Week.